-For individuals who have nonhyperkeratotic actinic keratoses on the face or scalp who receive PDT, the evidence includes randomized controlled trials (RCTs).
+For individuals who have nonhyperkeratotic actinic keratoses (AKs) on the face or scalp who receive PDT, the evidence includes randomized controlled trials (RCTs).
 Relevant outcomes are symptoms, change in disease status, quality of life, and treatment-related morbidity.

-Evidence from multiple RCTs has found that PDT improves the net health outcome in patients with nonhyperkeratotic actinic keratoses on the face or scalp compared with placebo or other active interventions.
+Evidence from multiple RCTs has found that PDT improves the net health outcome as measured by complete clinical clearance of lesions in patients with nonhyperkeratotic AKs on the face or scalp compared with placebo or other active interventions.
 The evidence is sufficient to determine that the technology results in a meaningful improvement in the net health outcome.

-For individuals who have nonhyperkeratotic AKs on the upper extremities who receive PDT, the evidence includes RCTs.
-The relevant outcomes are symptoms, change in disease status, QOL, and treatment-related morbidity.
-In two placebo controlled RCTs, significantly more patients had a complete clearance of AKs with ALA/PDT with blue light compared to placebo at 12 weeks, and a third found a significantly greater reduction in mean lesion count at 4 weeks.
-Two small RCTs compared ALA/PDT using red light to imiquimod or 5- fluorouracil and found similar efficacy between the active treatment groups after six months of follow-up.
-The evidence is sufficient to determine that the technology results in a meaningful improvement in the net health outcome.
+For individuals who have nonhyperkeratotic AKs on the upper extremities who receive PDT, the evidence includes a systematic review and RCTs.
+Relevant outcomes are symptoms, change in disease status, QOL, and treatment-related morbidity.
+A systematic review of interventions for nonface and nonscalp AKs found PDT to be superior to placebo for complete clearance, but found a significant increase in complete clearance with cryotherapy versus PDT.
+In 2 placebo-controlled RCTs, significantly more patients had a complete clearance of AKs with 5-aminolevulinic acid (ALA)/PDT with blue light compared to placebo at 12 weeks, and a third found a significantly greater reduction in mean lesion count at 4 weeks.
+Two small RCTs compared ALA/PDT using red light to imiquimod or 5-fluorouracil (5-FU) and found similar efficacy between the active treatment groups after 6 months of follow-up The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.